RentadroneCL/docs/docs/PRECISION_AGRICULTURE.md

 0,30 to 0,45 | Plants in intermediate stage of development (leaf production) | Bad flower / fruit ratio; fruits with low sugar content, lack of color in the fruits, fruits of low caliber
 0,45 to 0,60 | Plants in the adult stage or phase (fruit production) | Bad flower / fruit ratio; fruits with low sugar content, lack of color in the fruits, fruits of low caliber
 0,60 to >0,80 | Plants in the adult stage or stage (Fruit maturity) | Bad flower / fruit ratio; fruits with low sugar content, lack of color in the fruits, fruits of low caliber

+## Limitations of this solution

+* The multispectral orthomosaics have to be built before using the tool.
+* Charge the RGB bands separately.
+* Must know the format of the bands you will be using and the metadata of each image (tiff, GeoTiff).
+* In this case the methodology and support only will be for Phantom 4 RTK Multispectral user.

 ## Methodology